-- 1 Remove the top H. - 2 Remove the UV detector out of its housing: disconnect electrode cables and the light oil flexible hoses. - 3 Loosen the screws V holding the gas manifold G, loosen the two connectors E and remove the assembly as shown. - 4 Clean the combustion head by means of a vacuum cleaner; scrape off the scale by means of a metallic brush.
+- 1 Remove the top H. - 2 Remove the UV detector out of its housing: disconnect electrode cables and the light oil flexible hoses. - 3 Loosen the screws V holding the gas manifold G, loosen the connectors E. - 4 Some models are provided with the T baffle.
+Move the gas manifold ahead and remove the baffle. - 5 Pull out the complete group as shown in the picture below. - 6 Clean the combustion head by means of a vacuum cleaner; scrape off the scale by means of a metallic brush.